martinbjeldbak/classic-martinb/README.md

 # classic-martinb

 A simple Octopress theme.
 I made some edits to the original classic theme to slim it down a little and add different navigation links.
+It also includes [font-awesome](http://fortawesome.github.io/Font-Awesome/).
+You can load any of its icons by simply pasting the HTML for an icon into the desired HTML file.

 ![classic-martinb theme screenshot](/classic-martinb.png)